On 19 November 2015, councillors are expected to make a decision on how to take forward the redevelopment of the Carpenters Estate.

 While the refurbishment itself was costly, it would also mean extra costs due to new building regulations.
 The tower block buildings have a skeleton of asbestos which is buried underneath the concrete skin.
 The blocks would need to be empty during any work.
 Lund Point and Dennison Point both needed extra work to seal the asbestos for the future, as the cladding was affected.

 Many residents of Lund Point and Dennison Point were leaseholders who had bought their properties through the Right-to-Buy scheme.
 Some now own a number of properties.
-Leaseholders would have had to pay the cost of the major refurbishment needed, which was estimated at £120,000 per property valued at £110,000.
+Leaseholders would have had to pay the cost of the major refurbishment needed, which was estimated at £120,000 per property valued at the time at £110,000.

 We took the view that it was not acceptable to ask leaseholders to pay for major works that would not add anywhere near the equivalent value to their properties.
 And it was not acceptable to expect residents to live in deteriorating accommodation.